knowledgeboard/knowledgeboard.github.io/templates/blog.md

     towns/villages nearby is actually partly running their heating using the heat from the particle dump (the only source we found atm is about the water being used -- [link](https://home.cern/news/news/engineering/lhcs-cooling-system-energy-source-cerns-neighbours)).

+### 2024-02-28 23:40

+Well, today was a good day, calm evening with shop and then dinner and nothing.
+Stayed a bit late at work, just talking with M., I. and D. about everything funny beamtime.

+I missed the french lesson today...
+I was so caught up in the work (was doing bunch of great pointer magic and I managed to make it work! *VOID Pointers suck it!!*).
+So unfortnuately but hey, don't let it stink that long.
+Tomorrow there is some emergency Python coding because A. and M. were in the hospital and Python is throwing some errors!
+Let's GO!

+Have been talking with M about LHC (see up for more ^^^).

+Golf clubs called!
+They are on the way!
+XR13 stiff here we gooo!